ABR-X/SCHEDULE-GEN/README.md

 * A Trello account and API key

 # Usage
-*To use the Schedule Generator module, you will need to obtain a Trello API key and token.
+* To use the Schedule Generator module, you will need to obtain a Trello API key and token
-*You can find instructions for doing so in the Trello API documentation https://developer.atlassian.com/cloud/trello/rest/api-group-actions/.
+* You can find instructions for doing so in the Trello API documentation https://developer.atlassian.com/cloud/trello/rest/api-group-actions/

 # License
 This module is licensed under the MIT License